ybyzek/kafka-github-actions/README.md

-## Welcome
+## Overview

-This demo uses [GitHub Actions](https://docs.github.com/en/actions) for Apache Kafka client application, focusing on a Python producer and consumer using [Kafka Python Client](https://docs.confluent.io/kafka-clients/python/current/overview.html).
+This demo uses [GitHub Actions](https://docs.github.com/en/actions) for developing and valiating Apache Kafka client application, focusing on a Python producer and consumer using [Kafka Python Client](https://docs.confluent.io/kafka-clients/python/current/overview.html).

 It has a workflow that tests in 4 stages: